Adasaurus: Description

 Adasaurus was a rather large-sized dromaeosaurid.
 The holotype has an estimated length of 2.39 m with a weight of 36.5 kg.
 The comparatively larger pedal elements of the paratype indicate a gently bigger size in this latter specimen which is estimated around 3.5 m long and 87 kg in body mass.
 Aside from the reduced pedal ungual II, Adasaurus can be recognised by the following additional traits: expanded projection of the maxillary; recurved lacrimal; lower jaw with a prominent surangular foramen; irregular triangular projection on the quadrate shaft; pleurocoels are present on the anterior sacral vertebrae; and the anterior border of the anterior blade in the ilium is relatively shortened.

 Skull

 On the right side of the skull, the lower portion of the jugal is expanded from the top to the bottom.
 The quadrate is a large and vertical bone with a large triangular projection on its lateral border.
 This triangular projection is located on the quadrate shaft and bent to the top.
-The top surface of the right ectopterygoid—a smalle bone of the palate—is flattened to the palate.
+The top surface of the right ectopterygoid—a smaller bone of the palate—is flattened to the palate.
 As in other dromaeosaurids, the lacrimal has an inverted L-shape, but the thin body of this bone is curved, which is also seen in Austroraptor.